Nutrition During Pregnancy

 Proteins

-Eat beans, lentils and split peas 3 to 4 times a week to get iron and fiber.
+Eat beans, lentils, or split peas 3 to 4 times a week to get iron and fiber.
 Canned beans and soups should be “low sodium” or “no salt added.”

 Nuts and seeds